yii1tech/di/README.md

 This extension provides Dependency Injection support for Yii1 application using [PSR-11](https://www.php-fig.org/psr/psr-11/) compatible container.

-This extension introduces static facade class `\yii1tech\di\DI`, which provides global access to PSR container nad injector.
+This extension introduces static facade class `\yii1tech\di\DI`, which provides global access to PSR container and injector.
 All dependency injection features provided in this extension relies on this facade.
 It provides easy way for container entity retrieval and dependency injection.
 For example: